 Rewards Programs

 A loyalty program is, well, one way to try and gain customer loyalty by rewarding them for their continued patronage.
-Autozone and O’Reilly both offer their own free to enroll in rewards programs.
+Autozone and O’Reilly both offer their own free rewards programs to enrol in.

 Autozone Rewards: For every purchase over $20, you will receive one credit.
 When you accumulate five credits (i.e., five purchases over $20), you are able to redeem a $20 award.